 Callers should always be given the option to leave a message with a live person.
-Then the message taker can dictate it into the correct party's voicemail.
-No one should ever be forced to use voicemail if they don't want to.
-Callers should be asked whether or not they want to be transferred to voicemail if the called party is unavailable, and not simply wind up in voicemail.
-And when firms fail to provide adequate training, misrouted and disconnected calls are all too often the result.
+Then the message taker can dictate it into the correct party's voice mail.
+No one should ever be forced to use voice mail if they don't want to.
+Callers should be asked whether or not they want to be transferred to voice mail if the called party is unavailable, and not simply wind up in voice mail.
+When firms fail to provide adequate training to staff and attorneys, misrouted and disconnected calls are all too often the result.